A vibrant district in the

 Craving a fun group outing?
 Treat them to a show at the 6th Street Playhouse followed by a Snoopy Statue Stroll while enjoying the best ice cream in town!

 Your trip isn’t complete without meandering through the California Welcome Center, where you can splurge on an array of logo wear, locally-made gifts and souvenirs, in addition to travel information, maps, and brochures.
-You can also find downloadable and printable rack cards from many of our businesses here:

 TAKE A STROLL ON THE